-My interests (research, scholarship and consultancy) fall into five main areas:
+My interests (research, scholarship, teaching and consultancy) fall into three main areas:

-I also have a strong interest in the link between theory and practice in the information sciences, stemming from my experience as a practitioner for twelve years in research information services in the pharmaceutical industry.
+I am concerned to foster links between theory and practice in the information sciences, stemming from my experience as a practitioner for twelve years in research information services in the pharmaceutical industry.

-I was programme director for the CoLIS 7 conference held in London in 2010, and am a member of the international advisory board for the CoLIS conferences, the next of which CoLIS 9 will be held in Copenhagen in 2013.
+I was programme director for the CoLIS 7 conference held in London in 2010, and am a member of the international advisory board for the CoLIS conferences, the next of which CoLIS 9 will be held in Uppsala in 2016.
 I believe that this series of conference encapsulates the best of academic research in the information sciences.

 In the 2014 UK Research Excellence Framework, I was a member of the panel which considered Library and Information Management research.
 I am a member of the peer review colleges for the UK Arts and Humanities Research Council and for the UK Economic and Social Research Council, and a project evaluator for the Leverhulme Trust, and the Slovenian National Research Agency.
 I have been an Aslib Council member, and a member of the UNESCO information literacy expert panel.

 I have acted as a consultant for a number of UK and international organisations, including Pfizer, GlaxoSmithKline, Ciba-Geigy, Forensic Science Service, Health Development Agency, National Institute for Health and Clinical Excellence, Taylor and Francis, Clifford Chance, Oxford University Press, the London Fire Brigade, the BBC and News International.
 I have been a consultant /evaluator for the Open Society Institute’s Library Program and Information Program.
 This as led to a number of continuing collaborations with international information organisations, and with and academic LIS departments, particularly in Central Europe.

-I have carried out professional development training for a number of organisation, and I currently do so for Aslib, leading courses in information management and inoformation organisation.
+I have carried out professional development training for a number of organisations, and I currently do so for Aslib, leading courses in information management and information organisation.

 I am editor of Journal of Documentation, the leading European journal of the information science, and on the editorial board of Portal: Libraries and the Academy, of Aslib Journal of Information Management and of Facet’s Foundations of the Information Sciences series.
 In the past I have been on the boards of a number of journals, including International Journal of Information Management, Journal of Chemical Information and Computer Sciences, Perspectives in Information Management, and ATLA: Alternatives to Laboratory Animals.
 I am particular interested, in theory and practice, in how the academic journal is developing in the new environment of digital content and open access.